 I’ve been so many times in my early twenties before meeting Ben.
 I’ve had friends live in Bristol and also used to have nights out on Bristol in my partying years as they had so many great DJs performing compared to Cheltenham where I lived then.

-I’d also regularly visit friends for lunch dates and enjoyed exploring the veggie and vegan options in quirky independent cafes.
+I’d also regularly visit friends for lunch dates and enjoyed exploring the veggie and vegan food options in quirky independent cafes.

 I’ve always felt Bristol is so friendly and there’s a certain buzz in the air whenever I visit.